bettygordon932/notes/README.md

 # 2024-01-10
 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, based on profiling and tangible performance metrics.
 Remember that simplicity and clarity enhance longevity and collaboration in software development."

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this means that writing clean, readable, and maintainable code is often more valuable than over-engineering solutions.
+Strive to reduce complexity by breaking down problems into smaller components, using well-designed abstractions, and following DRY (Don't Repeat Yourself) principles.
+Remember, the code you write today might be read and modified a hundred times more than it was written, so keep it simple and straightforward."

+"Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary, with clear understanding of the trade-offs involved.
+This reminds us not to let performance concerns lead to cluttered, hard-to-understand code prematurely."